-The NC has assessed the independence of the Independent Directors and noted that none of them has any relationships with the Company, its related corporations, the other Directors, its 10% Shareholders or any of its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement in the best interests of the Company.
+The NC has assessed the independence of the Independent Directors and noted that none of them has any relationships with the Company, its related corporations, the other Directors, its 10% Shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement in the best interests of the Company.
+None of the Independent Directors is a director of the Company's subsidiaries.